 A good wine must be good at every stage of its evolution from its childhood to its maturity.
-But its perception will vary according to when the bottle will be opened: intense and fruity at first, more subtle and complex over the years.
-Let’s get an overview of the three main stages of a red wine.
+But its profile will vary depending on when the bottle is opened: intense and fruity at first, more subtle and complex over the years.
+Below, an overview of the three main stages of a red wine.

 The first question you might ask yourself is: when does a wine moves from childhood to adulthood and from when does it mature?
 The answer is simple: it depends!

 The three essential parameters to understand how a wine ages are: